NSMau/swift-book-es/TSPL.docc/LanguageGuide/ControlFlow.md

 The `continue`, `break`, and `fallthrough` statements are described below.
-The `return` statement is described in <doc:Functions>, and the `throw` statement is described in <doc:ErrorHandling#Propagación-de-Errores-Mediante-Funciones-Que-Arrojan-Errores>.
+The `return` statement is described in <doc:Functions>, and the `throw` statement is described in <doc:ErrorHandling#Propagación-de-errores-mediante-funciones-que-arrojan-errores>.

 ### continue